 What is an Independent Study?

 An independent study is a self-paced course that you take on your own time.
 Once you register for the course, you will receive an email with the course link.
-Keep the confirmation email so that you can access the course whenever you want, or until it expires in July of 2019.
+Keep the confirmation email so that you can access the course whenever you want.

 About this Independent Study